Cane Creek Farm moves!

 Our farming practices differ from those of our large scale counterparts in almost every way.
 Cane Creek is a family owned farm and practices sustainable agriculture – rotating crops and animals to keep the soil (incredibly) healthy and to keep the animals on fresh forage.
 Our animals are never kept in confinement and have free range to graze, root, and wallow.
 The pigs always have access to fresh water and are either hand-fed or have free access to grain-based food, supplemented with everything from garden clippings in the spring and summer to pumpkins and peanuts in the fall.
 Sheep, and goats are all entirely grass-fed, and our feed never has antibiotics or animal by-products.
 Cane Creek’s sows (that’s momma pigs, to you non-farmers) give birth as they would in the wild – by making a nest and raising their piglets without human interference.

-Cane Creek Farm moved to it’s new location in Saxapahaw in early summer 2015.
-Here, we offer guests a unique farm and rural America experience with camping platforms, a barn rental and a purple conversion school bus.
-People are able to enjoy the land – the farm animals, the birdlife, the creek, the meadow and the beech trees, as well as have easy access to the Village of Saxapahaw.
+Previous to August 2020, Cane Creek Farm put down roots in Saxapahaw beginning in early summer 2015.
+There they also offered guests a unique farm and rural America experience with camping platforms, a barn rental and a purple conversion school bus.
+People were able to enjoy the land – the farm animals, the birdlife, the creek, the meadow and the beech trees – as well as have easy access to the Village of Saxapahaw.

 After the birth of her twins in 2000, MacLean volunteered part-time with the ALBC in Pittsboro, NC.
 There she met Chuck Talbott, then the Swine Specialist at NC A & T University, who would become a friend and mentor.
 She decided to go back to work part-time, and Talbott hired her to manage his hog herds at the university.
 MacLean immediately fell in love with the pigs, and soon starting working full time in partnership with Niman Ranch, Heifer International, NC A & T State University and with the Golden Leaf Foundation – focusing on transitioning long time tobacco farmers across the state into family pig farms.
 After launching the program with Golden Leaf, Niman Ranch hired MacLean to be their representative, evaluating farms and meat quality for their fledgling North Carolina hog production.
 In 2003, author and NY Times writer Peter Kaminsky contacted Talbott about finding someone to begin a herd of a rare breed of hog known as the Ossabaw Island Hog – a descendent of the Iberian hogs left by Spanish settlers off the coast of Georgia in the 1500’s.
 Talbott immediately suggested MacLean – she had the desire to begin her own farm, deeply rooted in her experiences as a youth, and an abundance of knowledge and enthusiasm about veterinary medicine, hog farming, and the conservation of rare breeds.
 Her herd of Ossabaw Island Hogs, Ossabaw Crosses, and Farmer’s Hybrid hogs has grown – hovering at 250, all free ranging on pasture land and grown without antibiotics or animal byproducts.